-As soon as the engagement ring is slipped on, we are inundated with messages about how our relationship should be.
-Our friends and family tell us what we should tolerate and what we shouldn’t.
-It’s “common knowledge” that marriage kills sex, right?
+As soon as the ring is slipped on, engaged couples are inundated with messages about how their relationship should be.
+Friends and family tell them what they should and should not tolerate.
+Among the bad ideas, couples hear that it’s “common knowledge” that marriage kills sex.

 What you believe about your relationship determines the relationship you end up with, and some of these common beliefs can be toxic.
 They lead couples down the wrong path, or worse, convince them that their marriage is hopelessly going to go up in flames.